NormandaleWells/CS201Demos/OrderedSet/Readme.txt

 (2) Added the type parameter to the class definition.
 Note that once we may the class generic, we don't have to mark the individual methods as generic.
+Note also that the class type parameter may be more constrained than the interface type parameter.

 (3) Changed the int[] instance variable to a T[].